 Exit Affairs are extremely common.
 It strives to answer two important existential questions.
 The first issue looks at the marital failure and asks “Is it me?
 Can I still want to be close to someone?
 Am I worthy of someone getting close to me?
 Doesn’t my happiness in this new relationship confirm that I’m not the problem in my marriage?”

 The other existential question is “Can I get you to agree to let me go?
-The first question is concerned with self-validation, while the second question is about resolving the politics of vacating the marriage through other-validation.
+The first question is concerned with self-validation, while the second question is about resolving the politics of vacating the marriage through other validation.
 “Can’t you see how bad it is?
 How could you possibly want me to stay?”

 I’m thinking about the lyrics to an old Englebert Humperdinck song “Please Release Me.”
 When it was first released in 1967, it struck a chord, shutting out the Beatles Strawberry Fields Forever from the number one position by selling 85,000 copies a day!
 “Please Release Me” is the anthem of the Exit affair.

-The essential characteristic of Exit Affairs is the profound emotional disconnect emanating from the Involved Partner.
+The essential characteristic of Exit Affairs is the profound emotional disconnect emanating from the Involved Partner (IP).
 While the IP is typically uncomfortable with the Hurt Partner’s pain, the Hurt partner’s rage can be a confirming solace to the IP.
 It lets them off the hook.
 A Hurt Partner’s anger allows the Involved Partner to defer any reflection about their contribution and confirms the hopelessness of reconciliation, clearing the way for them to exit.

 It is as dramatic and emotional as the Conflict Avoidant affair is perfunctory and superficial.
 The affair partner (more often these days a co-worker), is a comforting, and idealized attachment figure.

 “Joe really heard me, he comforted me, I’m sorry you got hurt, but he really gets me.”
 The IP is “sorry” for the Hurt Partner’s pain…but they tend to hold their partner’s pain at a comfortable distance.

 They are both the hero who rescues and the villain who steals.
-We find that affair partners can be either unmarried or married, perhaps even working through an Exit Affair of their own.
+We find that affair partners can be either unmarried or married, or even working through an Exit Affair of their own.
 It’s not unusual for therapists to see “bookend” Exit Affairs, where both parties are exiting their current marriages.

 Despite this fact, Exit Affairs are such a repository of high emotion that an IP sometimes commits to, and weds their affair partner.
-Divorces often follow these impetuous unions, usually within five years.
+Divorces often follow these impetuous unions, usually within 2 years.
 Research tells us that when men are Involved Partners in Exit Affairs… affair partner divorce follows about 75% of the time!

 They want to sell the therapist on their “painful dilemma.”
-But in reality, all along, they are hoping to fabricate an anecdote, typically for children and other family members.
-This is a tale of how hard they tried to make “a good faith last ditch effort” with their Hurt Partner.
+But all along, they are hoping to fabricate an anecdote, typically for children and other family members.
+This is a tale of how hard they tried to make “a good faith last-ditch effort” with their Hurt Partner.

-The value of our Big Big Book assessment questionnaire is that it helps us to clarify client motives, particularly for the Involved Partner.
+The value of our BIG BIG Book assessment questionnaire is that it helps us to clarify client motives, particularly for the Involved Partner.
 It is possible for clients to “snap out” of Exit Affairs.
 It requires the Involved Partner to reflect on how the Exit Affair is often little more than a convenient vehicle for ending their marriage, and question whether the affair is deserving of such a heavy emotional and financial commitment.